Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 “The fact that all the members of the Church actually agree in one Faith is the best proof of the efficiency of the Catholic Rule of Faith.
 This universality is not the Rule of Faith itself but rather its effect.
 Individual members are indeed bound to conform their belief to that of the whole community, but this universal belief is produced by the action of the Teaching Apostolate, the members of which are in their turn subject to their Chief.

-“Hence the Catholic Rule of Faith may be ultimately reduced to the sovereign teaching authority of the Holy See.”[7]
-(Line break added)
+“Hence the Catholic Rule of Faith may be ultimately reduced to the sovereign teaching authority of the Holy See.”7 (Line break added)

 To return to the quote from the above, Cardinal Billot summarises succinctly:

-“[T]he Pope is the living rule which the Church must follow in belief and always follows in fact.”[8]
+“[T]he Pope is the living rule which the Church must follow in belief and always follows in fact.”8

-None of this can credibly be claimed of Francis and his recent predecessors – not as a universal fact, and certainly not on behalf of traditionalists.
+None of this can credibly be claimed of Francis and his recent predecessors – not as a universal fact, and certainly not on behalf of traditionalists or men like Mr Hall.

-But the point is that there is nothing like this kind of submission on the part of traditionalists – including Mr Hall.
+The point is that there is nothing like this kind of submission on the part of traditionalists or men like Mr Hall.
 So while we are basically all “un-submissive” to Francis, there is little scope for a wager of this kind until there is adequate agreement on the terms.

 Dangers of submission to a false authority